Recursive Landau Analysis: Conclusion

 \section{Conclusion}

 In this letter, we explored how unitarity can be used to extract recursively the Landau singularities of Feynman graphs.
 Our master formula, \eqref{eq:LAB}, relates the Landau singularities of graph $AB$ to those of subgraphs $A$ and $B$, which are disconnected by a two-particle cut.
-The recursive nature of our method, together with its direct application in momentum space, makes it surprisingly practical and efficient for a vast class of examples.
+The recursive nature of our method, together with its direct application in momentum space, makes it remarkably practical and efficient for a vast class of examples.

 We showed in detail how the two-loop parachute leading singularity can be obtained recursively from the bubble subgraph's leading singularity.
-We also illustrated how the method captures other types of singularities (e.g., second-type) by performing the same recursion using corresponding singularities of the subgraphs, bypassing known subtleties in conventional Landau analysis regarding blow-ups in Schwinger parameter space \cite{Berghoff:2022mqu, Fevola:2023fzn, Fevola:2023kaw}.
+We also illustrated how the method captures other types of singularities (some known as \emph{second-type} in the Landau analysis literature \cite{Eden:1966dnq,osti_4773607}) by performing the same recursion using corresponding singularities of the subgraphs, bypassing known subtleties in conventional Landau analysis regarding blow-ups in Schwinger parameter space \cite{Berghoff:2022mqu, Fevola:2023fzn, Fevola:2023kaw}.

-We stress-tested our method against current state-of-the-art technology, \texttt{PLD.jl} \cite{Fevola:2023fzn,Fevola:2023kaw} and \texttt{HyperInt} \cite{Panzer:2014caa}, which utilizes modern algebro-geometric and advanced numerical polynomial solving methods.
-We found a match with all the examples we tested (see Tab.~\ref{fig:checked}).
+We stress-tested our method on two-loop diagrams for which state-of-the art tools could predict (sometimes incomplete) lists of singularities (see Tab.~\ref{fig:checked}), as well as diagrams (see Tab.~\ref{fig:predictions}) that none of the current state-of-the-art tools could solve in useful time.
+Many of these examples are relevant to Standard Model processes involving massive quarks and electroweak bosons.
 All of our calculations were performed analytically on a conventional laptop using built-in \textsc{Mathematica} functions.

-We also made new predictions for the examples listed in Tab.~\ref{fig:predictions}, which existing tools could not solve in useful time.
-Many of these examples are relevant Standard Model processes involving massive quarks and electroweak bosons.
-Additionally, we predicted the leading singularity of the $L$-loop pentaladder, which underscores the recursive nature of the method.
-We emphasize that similar results can be obtained for the general kinematic pentaladder and the $(n>5)$-point ladder.
-The results are available in the GitHub repository: \href{https://github.com/StrangeQuark007/recursive_landau/tree/main}{\faGithub} \cite{repo}.
+The results are available in the repository: \href{https://github.com/StrangeQuark007/recursive_landau/tree/main}{\faGithub} \cite{repo}.